HazemKhaledIbnAlwalid/NewsApp/README.md

 # NewsApp
-My App uses the guardian API to get the news according to what the user searched for.
+This App uses the guardian API to get the news according to what the user searched for.